Application deadline: December 1, 2020 at 9:00 p.m. ADT

 Complete details on the CGS-M application process and eligibility criteria can be found on the Tri-Council website.
 Applications are submitted through the research portal.

 - Ensure that references and all application materials are submitted by the deadline.
 Dalhousie cannot accept late applications or direct applications.
 They must be submitted through the research portal by the deadline set out by Tri-Council.

 - Contact prospective supervisors within the department prior to applying.
 By contacting a prospective supervisor in advance, applicants can discuss research project alignment and can be considered for other awards through the Faculty of Graduate Studies’ Harmonized Scholarship Process.

 - Write the research proposal in plain language.
 It is highly unlikely that a reviewer will be a technical expert in the area of the proposal.
 Also, focus on the proposed research topic, the planned approach, and the anticipated impact of the research.

 - Highlight leadership, volunteer and professional activities: CGS-M competitions are highly competitive.
 Often several applicants will have a similarly strong academic performance, awards histories, and research proposals.
 Leadership, volunteer and professional activities both within and outside of the university often become significant deciding factors during application review.
 Take the time to highlight your activities, describe the scope of involvement, and note the impact.

 CGS-M award results are announced in early April by Tri-Council.
-Strong applicants are also encouraged to participate in the 1st intake of the Harmonized Scholarship Process by also submitting a Short Form Application to be considered for other awards.
+Strong applicants are also encouraged to participate in the Harmonized Scholarship Process by also submitting a Opt-In Form to be considered for other awards.
 Applicants who plan to opt-in to use their CGSM application for this purpose must do so in the FGS portal by December 1, 2020 at 8:00 p.m.
 ADT.